herman-hellenes/herman-hellenes.github.io/undone_posts/notes on trigonometry.md

 Hi there, I hope you have a great day.
 I have been thinking of this for quite some time; we quickly forget what we have learned.
 For people learning a lot of new stuff and skills, of course this happens.
 However, the other day I had to quickly read up on Derivative Pricing and Quantitative Risk Management, which I haven't payd too much attention to in a while.
 Luckily I had ready great notes from my university courses and slides I've done at work, so the task was not too bad.
 Therefore, I've decided to try to recap important stuff I know now and then, to keep it rather fresh in mind.

 First off, I start all the way back to high school.
 I realized; if someone asked me "what is Cosine?", I would have to think a bit to get a good and precise answer.
-So now I try to do a repetiotion of the key concepts of trigonometry.
+So now I try to do a repetition of the key concepts of trigonometry, assuming we have all learned and used this extensivly, but need a quick recap of the highlights.

 ### Why does trigonometry matters?
 Might for many people seem like a stupid question, but it is still essensial.
 Wikipedia says "Trigonometry (from Greek trigōnon, "triangle" and metron, "measure") is a branch of mathematics that studies relationships involving lengths and angles of triangles."